interledger/interledger-rs/examples/eth-xrp-three-nodes/README.md

 # For authenticating to nodes, we can set credentials as an environment variable or a CLI argument
 export ILP_CLI_API_AUTH=hi_alice

-# Adding settlement accounts should be done at the same time because it checks each other

 printf "Adding Alice's account...\n" ilp-cli accounts create alice \
     --ilp-address example.alice \